 Collection: Agar-Agar seaweed

-Agar-agar is made from the walls of red seaweed, processed into powder or long rectangular pieces.
-It has no taste or smell, and is used to naturally gel preparations, particularly sweet ones.
-It's perfect for vegetarians and vegans who don't consume animal gelatin but still want to make or enjoy creams, custards, mousses...
-Agar-agar is also said to help the body eliminate toxins.
+Agar-agar is made from the cell walls ofseaweeds , which are processed into powder or long rectangular pieces.
+It has no taste or smell and is used to naturally gel preparations, especially sweet ones.
+It is perfect for vegetarians and vegans who do not consume animal gelatin but still want to make or enjoy creams, flans, mousses, etc. Agar-agar is also said to help the body eliminate toxins.

 • Agar-agar seaweed powder 4 sachets ⋅ Kitahara industry ⋅ 20g